dinuxbg/gnupru/README.md

 ## Introduction
 This is a port of the PRU I/O CPU core that is present in TI Sitara AM33xx SoCs.
 Older PRU core versions are not supported because, frankly, all I have is a beaglebone.

 This initial release is preliminary and just a proof-of-concept.
 It might have some serious bugs, so be warned.
-That said, there is a working LED blinking demo :)
+That said, go ahead and try it :) I routinely do basic sanity checks with the two given examples: blinking LED and MD5 calculation.

 This project has no relation to the TI PRU C compiler.
 ABI differences between GCC PRU and TI PRU C are tracked in https://github.com/dinuxbg/gnupru/wiki